harplife/zettelkasten/math/Derivatives.md

 \frac{d}{dx} a^x = a^x \ln a
 $$

 #### The Change of Base Rule Approach

 > [!important] This is the way that was taught in class.

-Honestly, it's much simpler.
+> [!warning] This requires knowing ahead of time the derivative of natural log.

 By the inverse rule, we can say that :
 $$